 Janelle has enjoyed working at Kootenay Therapy Center for the last 10 years.
 She graduated from the College of the Rockies and brings to the table a combination of 15 years’ experience in office administration and management.
 Outside of work Janelle enjoys time with family, friends and a variety of outdoor pursuits.

 Jody fulfilled her Bachelor of Arts requirements from the University of Lethbridge and in 2013 completed her Master of Arts in Counselling Psychology through Yorkville University.
 While taking this program, she worked at Parkland Middle School and also completed a six-month practicum at Child and Youth Mental Health.
-Since then, she has worked at Parkland Middle School for a year as their counsellor, worked at Axis Family Services, and last year opened up her private practice, Cranbrook Counselling.
-Jody was also selected to work as a Chaplain at East Kootenay Regional Hospital and has been there for the past two years.
-Jody is excited to be joining the team at Kootenay Therapy Center.
+Since then, she has worked another year at Parkland Middle School for a year as their counsellor, worked at Axis Family Services, Pinewood Elementary School, and in 2014 opened up her private practice, Cranbrook Counselling.
+Jody was also selected to work as a Chaplain at East Kootenay Regional Hospital and served in this role for two years.
+Jody joined Kootenay Therapy Center in 2016 and loves being part of this team of professionals.
 She is a gifted counsellor with a heart to see people healed, not just coping.
-Her professional emphasis includes trauma, grief and loss counselling, and she also has experience in mental health counselling, marriage counselling and family counselling.
-She enjoys helping people see how their past does not need to define them and empowering them to live a healthy, productive and joy-filled life.
-Walks with friends, reading, kayaking, golf and time with family are all things she enjoys!
+Her professional emphasis includes working with people experiencing trauma, grief and loss counselling, and she also has experience in mental health counselling and marriage counselling.
+She also loves working with others in a coaching role and enjoys helping people see how their past does not need to define them and empowering them to live a healthy, productive and joy-filled life.
+Walks with friends, kayaking, biking, camping, and time with family are all things she enjoys!